Student Development and Campus Activities Office

 Coordinator for Student Development

 Christine Bogulaski serves as the Coordinator of Student Development.
 She began her work in Student Affairs soon after graduating from Marist College in 2010, where she received a Bachelor of Arts in Communications.
-Christine served as a Residence Hall Director at C.W.
-Post of Long Island University before moving to Albany, NY to pursue her master’s degree in Higher Education.
+Christine served as a Residence Hall Director at LIU Post before moving to Albany, NY to pursue her master’s degree in Higher Education.
 Christine received a Master of Science in College Student Services Administration from The College of Saint Rose in 2013.
 During her time in graduate school, Christine interned at RPI where she was able to work with students to further their development and leadership skills.
 After finishing her master’s degree, Christine joined the Residential Life staff at Pace University before making her most resent transition into the Coordinator role with SDCA.
 In her personal time, Christine enjoys spending time with her husband and family, doing arts and crafts, reading, and being a photographer.

 "People spend too much time finding other people to blame, too much energy finding excuses for not being what they are capable of being, and not enough energy putting themselves on the line, growing out of the past, and getting on with their lives." - J. Michael Straczynski